 Abstract

 Background: Despite advances in the representation of women in medical training, women continue to be underrepresented in cardiology, academic medicine, and senior positions within academic medicine.
 This study seeks to determine the representation of female physician-investigators in cardiology through review of published literature in three prominent cardiology journals over time.
 Understanding disparities in research productivity can highlight barriers to female representation in academic cardiology.
 Methods: Authors of original research articles between 1980 and 2017 from three prominent cardiology journals (Journal of the American College of Cardiology, Circulation, and European Heart Journal) were extracted from PubMed.
 Author sex were determined and the proportion of female first and senior authors were calculated for consecutive time cohorts.
 Results: We identified 78,558 unique authors of 54,355 primary research articles.
-Female authors accounting for 33.1% of all authors, however only 5% of the top 100 most prolific authors.
+Female authors accountedfor 33.1% of all authors, however they presented only 5% of the top 100 most prolific authors.
 Female first authorship and senior authorship has increased over time, but senior authorship rates lag behind first authorship rates.
-Conclusions:Female representation in cardiology research has increased over the last four decadeshowever there is still disproportionate underrepresentation in senior authorship and in authors with the most publications.
+Conclusions:Using a large database of published manuscripts, we found that emale representation in cardiology research has increased over the last four decades.However there is still disproportionate underrepresentation in senior authorship and in authors with the most publications.
 In addition to recruiting more women into cardiology, further efforts should be made to identify and address barriers in advancement for female physician-scientists.

 Background

-Since 2015, women have represented more than 50% of all matriculating medical students in the United States, however there is still significant underrepresentation of women in cardiology both in clinical practice and in training.
-Among all American Council for Graduate Medical Education (ACGME) training programs, the subspecialty of interventional cardiology was the most underrepresented with only 8.4% female representation [1].
+Since 2015, women have represented more than 50% of all matriculating medical students in the United States, yet represent only 13% of the cardiology workforce.
+Even fewer women are choosing careers in academic cardiology..Among all American Council for Graduate Medical Education (ACGME) training programs, the subspecialty of interventional cardiology was the most underrepresented with only 8.4% female representation [1].
 General cardiology fellowship, at 21.4% female representation, had less female representation than every other specialty with the exceptions of only neuroradiology, neurological surgery, orthopedic surgery, and interventional radiology [1].

-The underrepresentation in senior roles has been thought to be multifactorial; attributable in part to fewer research and promotion opportunities [3-5].While gains have been made, women still compose a minority of the authors of published original research [2].
+The underrepresentation in senior roles has been thought to be multifactorial- attributable in part to fewer research and promotion opportunities [3-5].While gains have been made, women still compose a minority of the authors of published original research [2].
 Both among trainees and practicing academic clinicians, female physicians report higher rates of gender discrimination and sexual harassment than male physicians, and these experiences are thought to negatively affect their career advancement [3-4].
-Despite efforts to promote gender equality in academic medicine, significant progress must still be made in cardiology towards gender parity.
-This study seeks to determine trends in authorship of cardiology-related academic literature over the last 40 years.
+Despite efforts to promote gender equality in academic medicine, significant progress must still be made in cardiology towards gender parity. <Insert sentence of why we are specifically looking at authorship.
+Ex.
+Academic productivity is often measured by peer-reviewed publications.
+First and senior authorship in particular represents…This study seeks to determine trends in authorship of cardiology-related academic literature over the last 40 years.
 We hypothesize that although women are still less likely to be first or senior author in published research, the gender gap has decreased over time.

 Methods